g0dfathera/TBC-Final-Project/README.md

    WHOIS_API_KEY (Get it from here https://whois.whoisxmlapi.com/)
    VIRUSTOTAL_API_KEY (Get it from here https://virustotal.com/)
    ```
-   Also, if you want to, you can use linux tool "whois" for scanning (instead of using API). you can see Code for this in my github repos.
+   Also, if you want to, you can use linux tool "whois" for scanning (instead of using API). you can see Code for this here https://github.com/g0dfathera/whois.

    ```bash
    docker run -p 5000:5000 penetration-tools-website